Voultapher/self_cell/README.md

 support down to rustc version 1.36.
 However this requires polyfilling std library functionality for older rustc with technically UB versions.
 Testing does not show older rustc versions (ab)using this.
 Use at your own risk.

+Using the `async_builder` option requires Rust 1.85 or newer.

 The minimum versions are best-effort and may change with any new major release.